 - Track your mentions.
 Know who’s talking about you positively.
 Look for people with a large following among your target.
 Reach out.

 - Think local.
-If you’re a local business, find a local celebrity.
+If you’re a local business, find a local celebrity or local blogger.
 They’re well known in your area.
 But because they’re not a national figure, they may want to help for less cost to you.

 - Seek out Win-Win’s.
 Sometimes you and another business can collaborate to reach each other’s followers.
 Offer to exchange shares.
 Or do a dual-promotion for both customer bases to introduce each to the other business.